September 2009 Archives

 Amazon has it for £17.24 and Waterstone's for £18.49 (but if I order through quidco, then I receive another 8% cashback, making Waterstone's cheaper).

-Waterstone's need me to create an account, fair enough and state "Also, please be aware that passwords are case sensitive, and must be a minimum of seven characters long and at least one character must be numeric."
-Again, all fairly standard.
+Waterstone’s need me to create an account, fair enough and state “Also, please be aware that passwords are case sensitive, and must be a

 So each time I try to enter a password which meets this criteria I'm hit with a javascript popup that claims: "Your new password must be at least 7 characters long and contain at least one digit."